abbas-taher/wordladder-search-problem/README.md

     hit -> hot -> dot -> dog -> cog

 Typically, the solution for this problem utilizes graphs and graph algorithms (https://leetcode.com/problems/word-ladder/).
 However, in our post we utilize a different approach that is both easier to understand and more elegant to program.

+Before we start lets list a few programming concepts which we shall be applying throughout our discussion.

+- Recursion
+- Backtracking
+- Tree search
+- Pattern Matching